berteh/print-weight-barcodes/README.md

 Instead of running the app manually, you can keep the app running via a custom systemd service (adapted from https://superuser.com/a/1128905)

-Either use the provided script that will configure and start the service:
+Either use the provided script that will configure a user-service and start it on login (in Xubuntu):

     ./install_as_user_service.sh